thinkshout/thinkbase/README.md

 ## Blog Post
 For a full writeup on this theme see the blog post, [The 2017 ThinkShout Front-End Stack](https://bit.ly/2Iq6Xop)

+## Template Files and Structure
+We customize templates a lot when theming in order to get the markup we need.
+When doing so, create directories using the same logic applied to the original template.
+Example: `/core/themes/classy/templates/layout/html.html.twig` becomes `/thinkbase/templates/layout/html.html.twig`.
+Both files are placed in the same `layout` directory, however the thinkbase file is the one being overridden and will ultimately be rendered on the page.

 ## Sass Files and Structure
 **Config** - these files consists of tools that are used globally throughout the